-As of January 28, 2023, we operated 350 corporately-managed locations, including 312 stores in the United States ("U.S.") and Canada, 38 stores in the United Kingdom ("U.K.") and Ireland, 70 locations operated through our "third-party retail" model in which we sell our products on a wholesale basis to other companies that then, in turn, execute our retail experience, and 68 franchised stores operating internationally, all under the Build-A-Bear Workshop brand.
+As of February 3, 2024, the Company had 525 global locations through a combination of its corporately-managed, partner-operated, and international-franchise models.
+This reflects 359 corporately-managed locations, including 320 stores in the United States ("U.S.") and Canada and 39 stores in the United Kingdom ("U.K.") and Ireland, 92 partner-operated locations operated through our "third-party retail" model in which we sell our products on a wholesale basis to other companies that then, in turn, execute our retail experience, and 74 franchised stores operating internationally, all under the Build-A-Bear Workshop brand.
 In addition to these stores, we sell products on our company-owned e-commerce sites and third-party marketplace sites, our franchisees sell products through sites that they manage as well as other third-party marketplace sites and other parties sell products on their sites under wholesale agreements.
+For the 2023 fiscal year, the Company had a net new unit growth of 37 experience locations, comprised of nine corporately managed locations, 22 partner-operated locations, and six international franchise locations.